This Blueberry Yogurt Smoothie recipe is healthy and delicious and so easy to make on a busy weekday morning.

 REMEMBER TO SUBSCRIBE TO HOME & PLATE NEWSLETTER TO RECEIVE NEW RECIPE NOTIFICATIONS DELIVERED INTO YOUR INBOX!

 The Best Blueberry Yogurt Smoothie Recipe

 - 1 5-ounce container Greek vanilla yogurt, thawed and slushy

-- 1/2 banana, freeze it if you like it extra slushy
+- 1/2 banana, slice and freeze it if you like it extra slushy

 - 1/3 cup fresh blueberries

 - 1 scoop protein powder, optional

 - Using an immersion blender or standard blender on high speed, combine blueberries, the yogurt, frozen banana slices and berries and slowly add in enough milk until slushy.
 Just make sure the yogurt is just thawed and slushy.